 ~*~*~*~*~*~*~*~* ~*~*~*~* ~*~*~*~* ~*~*~*~* ~*~*~*~*

-As promised - here's some writing rules & fixes for you.
+As promised - here are some writing rules & fixes for you.
 It's sort of a self-check for me once I'm done.
 I try to write as much as I can, as fast as the characters are yelling at me.
 I don't want to dwell as I go and slow things down.

 As much as I hate killing a tree - there is magic to reading your work in print when you're done - not just the word document you've gone over 50+ times on your computer screen.
 Some say the trick is reading it backward.
 I haven't tried that one yet.
 Also - some read it out loud.
 That makes sure you take the time to read each word carefully.
 (Psst...word can do this, too.)

 This has come up a few times lately when helping friends.
 POV (point of view, people!)
 Be sure for each scene that you know whose POV you are in.
 Your MC won't carry on about the blue of her eyes when she's the one talking/thinking.
 Does she have a quirk?
 Run her fingers through her hair?
 Don't have her do it in Every.
 Single.
 Chapter.

 I hate dialog tags.
 If there are only 2 people talking, there is no need to he said - she said - he huffed - she stammered at the end of every sentence. (see below link - things to trim - for more on that.)
 I've given up on a few books because this drives me batty!!!

 I am guilty of this, but try to avoid passive voice.
 "Began to, "started to," "seemed to," etc. Here's a linky for more.

 Sad to say - every editor and publishing house has opinions and "house styles" on some things: 'til/till etc. I hate the comma questions "Yes it can go in but it is okay without it, too."
 I wish for some things there were more definite answers.
 These are just a few things to maybe make a few less track changes for you from your betas & editors.